jenkinsci/p4-plugin/README.md

 ## Release notes

+### Release 1.3.1 (major features/fixes)

+[@15665](https://swarm.workshop.perforce.com/changes/15665) - Create a template workspace for parallel builds.
+If Jenkins attempts a parallel build it creates a workspace@2 directory.
+This change creates a new template workspace (appended with .clone2) and substitutes the `@` to `%40` in the root path.
+JENKINS-29387

+[@15663](https://swarm.workshop.perforce.com/changes/15663) - Added P4_USER and P4_TICKET environment variables.
+JENKINS-24591

+[@15656](https://swarm.workshop.perforce.com/changes/15656) - Updated credentials to extend BaseStandardCredentials.
+Allows users to set the ID at creation.
+JENKINS-29702

+[@15645](https://swarm.workshop.perforce.com/changes/15645) - Missing if statement in parseLineEnd.
+JENKINS-24025

+[@15569](https://swarm.workshop.perforce.com/changes/15569) - Merge pull request #18 from stuartrowe/master [FIXED JENKINS-30163] P4TICKETS file credential doesn't work

+[@15557](https://swarm.workshop.perforce.com/changes/15557) - Simplification of ReviewNotifier.
+Remove Apache HttpClient dependancy and separate setup environment step.
+Notification triggered onCompleted event, called after a build is completed.

 ### Release 1.3.0 (major features/fixes)

-[@15515](swarm.workshop.perforce.com/changes/15515) - Update P4Java to 2015.1.1210288
+[@15515](https://swarm.workshop.perforce.com/changes/15515) - Update P4Java to 2015.1.1210288

-[@15503](swarm.workshop.perforce.com/changes/15503) - Created P4UserProperty to store Email address.
+[@15503](https://swarm.workshop.perforce.com/changes/15503) - Created P4UserProperty to store Email address.
 P4UserProperty extends UserProperty to store the Perforce User’s email.
 Then retrieves it with P4AddressResolver by extending MailAddressResolver.
 JENKINS-28421

-[@15491](swarm.workshop.perforce.com/changes/15491) - This fix is to expand the Template name. @mjoubert When using a Template the name does not expand (unlike the client name) if it contains variables.
+[@15491](https://swarm.workshop.perforce.com/changes/15491) - This fix is to expand the Template name. @mjoubert When using a Template the name does not expand (unlike the client name) if it contains variables.

-[@15490](swarm.workshop.perforce.com/changes/15490) - Check for empty param values.
+[@15490](https://swarm.workshop.perforce.com/changes/15490) - Check for empty param values.
 JENKINS-29943

-[@15430](swarm.workshop.perforce.com/changes/15430) - Trap User Abort and stop Perforce.
+[@15430](https://swarm.workshop.perforce.com/changes/15430) - Trap User Abort and stop Perforce.
 Uses the ‘tick’ function on Progress to check if the Thread has been interrupted.
 If a user aborts the build then the Perforce connection is dropped at the next tick.
 JENKINS-26650

-[@15419](swarm.workshop.perforce.com/changes/15419) - Updates README with 'change' vs 'P4_CHANGELIST' issue
+[@15419](https://swarm.workshop.perforce.com/changes/15419) - Updates README with 'change' vs 'P4_CHANGELIST' issue

-[@15403](swarm.workshop.perforce.com/changes/15403) - Perforce triggered polling BETA.
+[@15403](https://swarm.workshop.perforce.com/changes/15403) - Perforce triggered polling BETA.
 Perforce triggers on a change-submit and sends a POST to the endpoint http://${JENKINS}/p4/change with the data: payload={"change":"12345","p4port":"localhost:1666"}.
 Note: ‘change’ is not used (yet).

-[@15394](swarm.workshop.perforce.com/changes/15394) - Workflow-DSL functionality.
+[@15394](https://swarm.workshop.perforce.com/changes/15394) - Workflow-DSL functionality.
 Tested workflow DSL against 1.596.1 older functionality tested against 1.580.1 @sven_erik_knop

-[@15379](swarm.workshop.perforce.com/changes/15379) - Ground-work for Workflow-DSL @sven_erik_knop
+[@15379](https://swarm.workshop.perforce.com/changes/15379) - Ground-work for Workflow-DSL @sven_erik_knop

 ### Release 1.2.7 (major features/fixes)